arunmathaisk/random-snips/Laptop-Charging-Threshold/charging-threshold.md

 ---

+# Laptop Battery Management

+This guide provides instructions on finding your laptop's battery name, creating a systemd service to set the battery charge stop threshold, and verifying that the threshold is working.

 ## Find out laptop battery name

 To find out the name of your laptop's battery, run the following command: